 The centerpiece of our home is a century-old wheat transfer facility, known as the Balfour Dock building.
-It is one of two remaining wooden warehouses originally built as a mile-long complex in 1900 (pictured below).
-These warehouses were built to accommodate cargo carrying, square-rigged ships that frequented the port during the early years of Tacoma’s history.
-These wharves hosted many beautiful sailing vessels, as well as steam- and diesel-powered cargo traders well into the 20th century.
+It is one of two remaining wooden warehouses originally built as a mile-long complex in 1900 (shown above).
+These warehouses, known as the “mile-long wheat warehouse,” were built to accommodate cargo-carrying, square-rigged ships that frequented the port during the early years of Tacoma’s history.
+The wharves hosted many beautiful sailing vessels, as well as steam- and diesel-powered cargo traders well into the 20th century.